umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Moving-From-Courier-To-Deploy/index.md

     </section>

 ### Setup Deploy Api Key
 Final step is to setup a valid deploy key.
 You need to get this from Support as well.
-Once you have it, add it as a appsetting in the web.config file.
+Once you have it, add it as an appsetting in the web.config file.

         <add key="Umbraco.Deploy.ApiKey" value="[UniqueKey]" />